 - Easy Whitening Solution: Over the years — after drinking copious amounts of coffee, smoking, eating colored artificial food, etc, your teeth eventually lose their original whiteness and become yellow or brown.
-Once your enamel is stained, you can bleach it either at home or through teeth whitening solutions at the dentist’s office.
+Once your enamel is stained, you can bleach it either at home or through teeth whitening solutions at the dentist’s office near me.
 However, these solutions don’t have exact results.
 Your teeth may whiten relatively, but not to the degree that you want.
 Furthermore, the whitening may wear off soon again.
 However, with veneers, you can get your teeth to be exactly as white as you want and they are stain-resistant so they’re a lot less likely to get discolored.

 Interested in getting a smile makeover?

 Discuss your smile goals with one of our highly skilled dentists.
 We offer a free smile analyisis.